autonity/docs.autonity.org/content/docs/glossary/_index.md

 An Autonity network's configured [voting period](/glossary/#voting-period) for computing median price data for currency pairs provided by the [oracle network](/glossary/#oracle-network).

 ## voting power
-The amount of stake [delegated](/glossary/#delegate) to a [validator](/glossary/#validator).
+The amount of stake bonded by [delegation](/glossary/#delegation) to a [validator](/glossary/#validator).
 A validator's voting power may also be referred to as its _weight_.
 The sum of stake bonded to validators that are members of a [consensus committee](/glossary/#consensus-committee) may be referred to as the _total voting power_ of the committee.

 ## voting round